trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is an inode?
 How to find file's inode number and how can you use it?</b></summary><br>

-An inode is a data structure on a filesystem on Linux and other Unix-like operating systems that stores all the information about a file except its name and its actual data.
+An **inode** is a data structure on a filesystem on Linux and other Unix-like operating systems that stores all the information about a file except its name and its actual data.
 A data structure is a way of storing data so that it can be used efficiently.

 A Unix file is "stored" in two different parts of the disk - the data blocks and the inodes.
 (I won't get into superblocks and other esoteric information.)
 The data blocks contain the "contents" of the file.
 The information about the file is stored elsewhere - in the inode.

-A file's inode number can easily be found by using the `ls` command, which by default lists the objects (i.e., files, links and directories) in the current directory (i.e., the directory in which the user is currently working), with its `-i` option.
+A file's inode number can easily be found by using the `ls` command, which by default lists the objects (i.e. files, links and directories) in the current directory (i.e. the directory in which the user is currently working), with its `-i` option.
 Thus, for example, the following will show the name of each object in the current directory together with its inode number:

 ```bash
 ls -i
 ```

-`df`'s `-i` option instructs it to supply information about inodes on each filesystem rather than about available space.
+`df's` `-i` option instructs it to supply information about inodes on each filesystem rather than about available space.
 Specifically, it tells df to return for each mounted filesystem the total number of inodes, the number of free inodes, the number of used inodes and the percentage of inodes used.
 This option can be used together with the `-h` option as follows to make the output easier to read:

 ```bash
 df -hi